 FAP issues the Accounting Standard pronouncements which correlate very closely to the International Accounting Standards (IAS).
-Stock Exchange of Thailand also cooperates with the FAP on this development.
-All of the accounting pronouncement publications are in Thai.
+Most of the accounting pronouncement publications are in Thai.
 Currently (as of 1 January 2014), there are a total of 32 accounting standards effective.
 In addition, there are seventeen accounting standards interpretations.